Purchase of Czech and Slovak real estate by foreigners

 When a newly constructed residential property is sold the VAT has to be charged on top of the sales price.
 If the apartment is smaller than 120 sq. meters the tax rate is 15 %, if it is larger, then 21 % VAT applies.
 In case of commercial property the 21 % VAT applies.
 To give you an example: if you buy old apartment house you do not pay any VAT.
 If you refurbish it and sell the refurbished flats within 5 year time since the date when the construction was finished, then you have to charge 15 % VAT to all the buyers.
 If you rent the apartments out for five years and only then sell them, then you do not have to charge any VAT to the buyers.

-In Slovakia the property transfer does not exist and Czechia is on its way to the same model should the current tax proposal be passed by the Czech Parliament.
+In Slovakia the property transfer does not exist.
 VAT regulations in Slovakia are similar to the ones in Czech republic.

 As the rules are complex and parts of it may change, consult tax advisor for details of your particular situation.